Sub Process

 4. From the Start Sub Process As drop-down menu, select one of the following options:

 • Anonymous: Select Anonymous to allow any person to start Requests for the child Sub Process.
-Ensure that the child Process contains a Start Event element configured to allow anonymous Web Entry; otherwise, that Start Event element only allows authenticated users to start Requests of the child Sub Process.
+Ensure that the child Process contains a Start Event object configured to allow anonymous Web Entry; otherwise, that Start Event object only allows authenticated users to start Requests of the child Sub Process.

 • Requester: Select Requester to only allow the Request starter to start Requests for the child Sub Process.